ursa-mikail/bolting_and_molting_with_golang_an_anarchist_coding_cook_book/chapter_07/sections/readme.md

 <pre>
 [02]
+2 threads (goroutines) "talk" to each other by exchanging messages via a channel.
+Each thread sends and receives messages in a loop, simulating a basic conversation.

 Uses Go's goroutines and channels for concurrency.
 Demonstrates basic inter-thread communication without complexity.
 Threads "talk" in turns, simulating a conversation.